andreamussap/AFMussap-Tech-Shopping-List/docs/custom_lists.md

 ## Edit or Delete a List

-You can edit a list either to change its name or its color.
+You can edit a list to change its name or its color.
 For that, slide it to the right and tap the button *Settings*

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/shop-list-button-edit-list.png "Edit a List")